nuxeo-sandbox/nuxeo-labs-studio/webui/workflow-status/README.md

 * Create a Page Provider for workflow tasks
   * id: `workflow-status`
   * filter: `ecm:currentLifeCycleState = 'opened' AND ecm:primaryType = 'RoutingTask'`
+    + Warning: delete the default filter, only use the above values

 # Usage